BarakKatzir/types-scipy-sparse/README.md

   uv venv -p 3.10 --python-preference managed
   ```

-  and activate the venv (e.g., run `source .venv/bin/activate` if in linux terminal).
+  and activate the venv (e.g., run `source .venv/bin/activate` if in a linux terminal).

 3) To install dependencies run